 What Type of Investment?

-Debt is paid down, you’ve saved for a down payment, and now it’s time to decide what type of investment property you seek.
+Debt is paid down, you’ve saved for a down payment, and now it’s time to decide what the best property investment option is for you.
 There are two options: commercial or residential.

 Commercial Property Investment